Metl-Span Striated Wall Panel

 Get a Free Quotes

-The Metl-Span Striated insulated metal wall panel is an attractive and economical alternative to typical flat wall panels.
+The Metl-Span striated wall panel is an attractive and economical alternative to typical flat wall panels.
 The exterior face is lightly profiled with narrow longitudinal striations and exhibits a virtual flat appearance from a short distance away.
-The Striated wall panel is an exceptional value combining the aesthetics of a flat wall panel and high insulation ratings of a polyurethane core.
+The wall panel is an exceptional value combining the aesthetics of a flat wall panel and high insulation ratings of a polyurethane core.

 Note: Not intended for exterior walls on cold storage buildings.